You’ve probably heard at least one or more of these telecommunications industry buzzwords lately: Hosted VoIP, Virtual PBX...

 - Scalability: Users may be added or removed one by one as business needs change.

 - Accessible: The cost of implementation is typically low, since there is no equipment to purchase upfront.

 - Budgetable: Monthly fees are typically all-inclusive and packaged as a subscription service.
 Also, the lack of on-site servers eliminates surprise costs from hardware failures.

 - Image: Remote workers maintain a professional image by using recognizable business telephone numbers rather than personal cellular numbers.

 - Security: By using company numbers instead of personal numbers, clients are less likely to follow a sales rep to another business if they change companies.

 - Continuity: Cloud IP phone systems are an important part of a business continuity plan, in that reputable providers maintain redundant servers and can forward phone calls to alternate destinations in the event of an emergency.

 Before selecting a cloud IP phone system supplier, it's important to know that there are a range of common implementation practices, with providers generally falling into one of two categories:

-- Premium providers with a location in your area may offer a turn-key system that is thoughtfully planned out by project managers and professionally installed by certified technicians.
+- Full-service providers, with a location in your area, may offer a turn-key system that is thoughtfully planned out by project managers and professionally installed by certified technicians.
 They'll ensure that your Local Area Network (LAN) and Wide Area Network (WAN) are ready for a successful deployment of the solution, and are a resource for your IT staff or partner (if you have one) in this highly-specialized work.